Lucass2021/Vue-simple-landing-page/README.md

 ## 📝 Description

-> This is a project with the objective to practice Quasar and single page application in Vue.
+> This is a project with the objective of practicing Quasar in a single-page application using Vue.
 ---

 ## 🚀 Technologies